 II.
 VIOLATIONS OF DUE PROCESS IN THE PROSECUTION OF MESSRS.
-KHODORKOVSKY AND LEBEDEV

-Much has been written about the due process abuses committed by the Russian Procuracy during the investigation and prior to the trial, e.g., the illegal search of defense counsel and the improper pretrial detention of Messrs.
+KHODORKOVSKY AND LEBEDEV defense counsel and the improper pretrial detention of Messrs.
 Khodorkovsky and Lebedev and the litany of violations will not be repeated here.
 Predictably, the due process abuses did not end with the commencement of the trial.
 The trial is replete with instances where the court violated the criminal procedure code.
 Moreover, the Procuracy and the defense have not been treated equally by the court.
-For example, the defense has been provided with less time to present their case and the overwhelming majority of defendants' motions and requests to court are denied.
-The court repeatedly has made thinly-reasoned decisions that simply parroted the Procuracy's self-serving and unsubstantiated assertions and completely ignored the Procuracy's violations of Russian law and the defense's arguments.4
+For example, the defense has been provided with less time to present their case and the over-whelming majority of defendants' motions and requests to court are denied.
+The court repeatedly has made thinly-reasoned decisions that simply parroted the Procuracy's self-serving and unsubstantiated assertions and completely ignored the Procuracy's violations of Russian law and the defense's arguments.
+4